nirbo/mnist/README.md

 just start job -p mnist/first-job
 ```

 That's it!
-You can monitor its progress on the command line using `just pulse`.
+You can monitor its progress on the command line using `just get events`.
 More elaborate monitoring is available on the [Matrix](https://clusterone.com/matrix), Clusterone's graphical web interface.

 ## More Info